Motuareronui / Adele Island: Etymology

-Dumont d'Urville named the island after his wife Adele Pépin, and also named the adjacent Fisherman Island, along with the Astrolabe Roadstead, which he named after his ship, the Astrolabe.
+Dumont d'Urville named the island after his wife Adèle Pépin, and also named the adjacent Fisherman Island, along with the Astrolabe Roadstead, which he named after his ship, the Astrolabe.

 In August 2014, the island name was officially altered to Motuareronui / Adele Island.
 Motu means island, arero is a tongue and nui is big; hence, Motuareronui literally means the big island shaped like a tongue, which makes Motuareroiti / Fisherman Island (with iti meaning little) the little island shaped like a tongue; however, in his comprehensive book on natural and cultural history of Abel Tasman National Park, Philip Simpson suggests the two islands are incorrectly named, as follows:

 Tongues (arero) are important to Māori culture... the islands are not, however, noticeable tongue shaped.
 A recent official change as a result of the Treaty settlement is that Tasman Bay is shared with Te Tai o Aorere.
 This supports the suggestion that the two islands are incorrectly named and should be Motuaorerenui and Motuaorereiti.